Rrahhulll/-6150-first-assignment/README.md

 #How to properly set up the link of the video, audio and img src:
 When cloning from github, add the parent's folder name in the src before "/" in order to see the video, audio and img but if extracted the zip file there is no need to do that.

+#To start the application, navigate to the index.html and hit the Go Live Button on your vs code in order to run the application